d2l-ai/d2l-en/chapter_generative_adversarial_networks/gan.md

 Until recently, we had no method that could synthesize novel photorealistic images.
 But the success of deep neural networks for discriminative learning opened up new possibilities.
 One big trend over the last three years has been the application of discriminative deep nets to overcome challenges in problems that we do not generally think of as supervised learning problems.
 The recurrent neural network language models are one example of using a discriminative network (trained to predict the next character) that once trained can act as a generative model.

 In 2014, a breakthrough paper introduced Generative adversarial networks (GANs) :cite:`Goodfellow.Pouget-Abadie.Mirza.ea.2014`, a clever new way to leverage the power of discriminative models to get good generative models.
 At their heart, GANs rely on the idea that a data generator is good if we cannot tell fake data apart from real data.
-In statistics, this is called a two-sample test - a test to answer the question whether datasets $X=\{x_1,\ldots,x_n\}$ and $X'=\{x'_1,\ldots,x'_n\}$ were drawn from the same distribution.
+In statistics, this is called a two-sample test - a test to answer the question whether datasets $X=\{x_1,\ldots, x_n\}$ and $X'=\{x'_1,\ldots, x'_n\}$ were drawn from the same distribution.
 The main difference between most statistics papers and GANs is that the latter use this idea in a constructive way.
 In other words, rather than just training a model to say "hey, these two datasets do not look like they came from the same distribution", they use the [two-sample test](https://en.wikipedia.org/wiki/Two-sample_hypothesis_testing) to provide training signals to a generative model.
 This allows us to improve the data generator until it generates something that resembles the real data.
 At the very least, it needs to fool the classifier.
 Even if our classifier is a state of the art deep neural network.

 ![Generative Adversarial Networks](../img/gan.svg)
 :label:`fig_gan`